rpivo/react-automation-profiler/README.md

   </AutomationProfiler>;
 ```

-You can wrap as many components and at as many levels as you want. `react-automation-profiler` will track all of these components' renders and auto-generate charts based on render metrics of these components during specific user experience flows.
+You can wrap as many components and at as many levels as you want. `react-automation-profiler` will track all of these components' renders and auto-generate charts based on render metrics of these components during specific user flows.

 > **Note**: `AutomationProfiler` is meant to be used only when profiling components.
 You should not use it in production.

 ## Automation Flows

-You can define your automation flows in a file at the root of your repo using one of the name **react.automation.js**.
+You can define your automation flows in a file at the root of your repo using the name **react.automation.js**.

 Here's an example **react.automation.js** file: